Polymer 3D Printing vs. Vacuum Casting

 Which manufacturing method you choose makes all the difference in the outcome of your project.

 However, knowing which method to use isn’t always obvious.
-Two techniques that stand out amongst all the options are 3D printing and vacuum casting.
+Two techniques that stand out are 3D printing and vacuum casting.
 Each method offers distinctive strengths and advantages that are uniquely suited to a variety of situations.

-In short, 3D printing brings a quick, flexible, and precise process tailored for prototyping and limited batch production; vacuum casting offers a cost-effective solution that shines in high-quality, low to medium-volume production.
+In short, 3D printing brings a quick, flexible, and precise process tailored for prototyping and limited batch production; the casting process in vacuum casting offers a cost-effective solution that shines in high-quality, low to medium-volume production.

 Let’s dive a little deeper into the pros and cons of each method.